 - Does get very rough at times

 Persona 5 is arguably the finest JRPG on Sony’s console.
-Successfully living up to years of hype and anticipation, Atlus’ latest masterpiece combines addictive gameplay, beloved characters and an unrivalled sense of style to deliver an experience that simply can’t be missed.
+Successfully living up to years of hype and anticipation, Atlus’ latest masterpiece combines addictive gameplay, beloved characters and an unrivaled sense of style to deliver an experience that simply can’t be missed.
 Playing as a young boy starting a new life in Tokyo, you quickly find yourself embroiled in a series of sticky situations as the leader of The Phantom Thieves.

 You’ll attend classes, make friends and infiltrate a series of devious dungeons known as Palaces to defeat corrupt individuals from the real world.
 This generous gameplay loop is made even better by some wonderful visuals and sharp, witty writing the series is renown for.
 Persona 5 is nothing but essential.